Wabbit-s/Calculator/README.md

 # Calculator

-This is a Scietific Calc. made in python using tkinter Library.
+## This is a Scietific Calc. made in python using tkinter Library.

+Enjoy!